jcorporation/myGPIOweb/README.md

 ## Provided endpoints

-myGPIOweb provides a websocket to retrieve gpio events without polling and a REST API to control GPIOs.
+myGPIOweb provides a websocket to retrieve gpio events without polling and a REST-API to control GPIOs.

 ### Websocket